polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-4.png)

 Compare the above email to your latest email from YouTube, and you will understand what this implies for your privacy.
+Notice, you can still apply some basic formatting to emails you send and receive, since Sephia Five supports composing emails using Markdown.

 ## Hollywood spam filter